Skip to main content

 LoadSessionRequest

 Request parameters for loading an existing session.
-Only available if the agent supports the loadSession capability.
+Only available if the Agent supports the loadSession capability.
 See protocol docs: Loading Sessions Type: Object Properties:

 cwd